coinvent/coinvent/architecture.md

 Note that most of the other components do *not* depend on the /file component.
 They can work with concepts stored on any server (and identified by uri).
 The User Interface requires it to store blend diagrams as they're modified.

-Default implementation: file-system based, with git support
+Default implementation: file-system based, with git support (allowing for Ontohub integration via git).
+We might also develop a direct-to-Ontohub implementation)
 Default end point: http://coinvent.soda.sh:8400/file/$user_name

 Load Parameters:

- - Use the path (i.e. the slug) to specify a file.
+ - Use the path (i.e. the slug) to specify a file, using the convention `/files/$user_name/$project/$path_to/$file`, where `$project` and `$path_to` are optional.
  E.g. `http://coinvent.soda.sh:8400/files/alice/stuff/alices_boat.dol`
  would fetch the file stored at `$base_dir/alice/stuff/alices_boat.dol`

+Note that Ontohub uses the convention: `/$repository/$path_to/$file`.
+The convention here is different but compatible.

 Response: the file